thingsboard/thingsboard.github.io/docs/user-guide/ui/mobile-qr-code.md

 authorize-with-qr-code:
     0:
         image: /images/user-guide/ui/qr-code/qr-code-thingsboard-home-page-1-ce.png
-        title: 'Log in to your ThingsBoard instance.
-Navigate to the "Home" page and in the bottom right corner, you will find the QR code for connecting the mobile app;'
+        title: 'Log into your ThingsBoard account and navigate to the "Home" page.
+You will find the QR code for connecting the mobile app in the bottom right corner;'
     1:
         image: /images/user-guide/ui/qr-code/qr-code-mobile-login-with-qr-1-ce.png
-        title: 'Launch the ThingsBoard mobile application on your device, and use the QR code scanning feature.
-Make sure you have the latest version of the app installed to use this feature;'
+        title: 'Launch the ThingsBoard mobile app on your device and use the QR code scanning feature.
+Make sure you have the latest version of the app installed;'
     2:
         image: /images/user-guide/ui/qr-code/qr-code-scan-and-open-app-ce.png
         title: 'Scan the QR code using the ThingsBoard mobile app;'